 Organ and tissue donation is a consideration which often arises at the end of life, both for people who are dying and their families.

 This webpage explores the law relating to organ and tissue donation from deceased donors.
-Donation by living donors is not discussed here, however further information about living donation is available at from the National Health and Medical Research Council or the DonateLife Network, the lead Australian Government authority for organ and tissue donation.
+Donation by living donors is not discussed here, however further information about living donation is available at from the National Health and Medical Research Council (NHMRC) or the DonateLife Network, the lead Australian Government authority for organ and tissue donation.

 Key legislation, terminology and principles